IE Seminar Speaker Franco Delogu: Adapting Course-Based Research to Virtual Learning Environments to Make STEM Education Accessible to All Students

-HHMI Inclusive Excellence, is a $1 million initiative that will increase infrastructure, resources and expertise to involve and retain students from non-traditional pathways and historically excluded populations*.
-The 5-year project focuses on three areas with three distinct objectives: Research, Teaching, and Community.
-This initiative is funded through the Howard Hughes Medical Institute (HHMI).
+RIT Inclusive Excellence, is a $1 million initiative that will increase infrastructure, resources and expertise to strengthen inclusion in STEM education—embracing perspectives, strengths and insight from a multicultural base of faculty, staff and students in the College of Science.
+The 5-year project focuses on three areas with three distinct objectives: Research, Classroom Practice, and Community.

 The Science & Math Education Research Collaborative (SMERC), the research arm of CASTLE, consists of a multidisciplinary group of discipline-based education researchers who study how students learn the STEM disciplines, apply science to problem solving, and become enculturated as scientists.
 This research is a form of inquiry-based scholarship.